- Subject Examination Policy

 Beginning with clinical clerkships in June 2005, the number of attempts a student needs to achieve a passing score on an NBME subject examination in a clinical discipline will be reported in his/her MSPE (dean’s letter).
 The passing score will also be reported.

-Residency Interviewing & Excused Absences from Required Clinical Clerkships
+Policy on Residency Interviewing and Absences from Required Clinical Clerkships

 Split 2-Block Rotations